Understanding Lambda Functions

 Lambda Functions in Python

-In Python, lambda functions are created using the lambda keyword followed by a list of arguments, a colon, and the expression to be evaluated.
-They are often used in conjunction with other functions like map, filter, and reduce.
+In Python, lambda functions are created using the lambda keyword followed by arguments, a colon, and the expression to evaluate.
+They’re frequently used with functions like map, filter, and reduce to create concise, functional-style code.

 Here’s a basic example: